johans-work/berserk/README.md

 # Berserk Layout

-A universal ergonomic keyboard layout for programmable keyboards that offers a sensible default for anything from split and 40% and up.
-Get a running start or just take whatever works for you.
+A universal ergonomic keyboard layout for programmable keyboards that offers a sensible default for anything from split 40% and up.

 Most programmable keyboards don't come with layout instructions, and though solving puzzles are fun, this can obstruct your real work.
+Get a running start or just take whatever works for you.

 ![image](https://pbs.twimg.com/media/GRINuIqbYAEL3nf?format=jpg&name=4096x4096)